praveenbaskandi/FxDemo/README.md

 ### Validator List

 - This image show validator list in Function X platform
-- List contains detils regarding validator
+- List contains details regarding validator
-- On click of any validator you can see detils of the validator and recent blocks from the validator in the list.
+- On click of any validator you can see details of the validator and recent blocks from the validator in the list.

 <img src="screen_shot/screen_shot_2.png" width="150" height="300"/>